mloberg/OmniBot/api/index.md

 {% highlight javascript %}
 bot.boot(function() {
-	// do stuff once while the bot is connected
+	// do stuff once the bot is connected
 });
 {% endhighlight %}